 In addition, workers wear respiratory protection for such short-term activities for which industrial hygiene exposure assessment confirms RPE use is required.
-Use of RPE is documented for many of the short-term measurements listed above, i.e., measuring/weighing of solids, bath make-up/additions, decanting of liquids, bath cleaning, handling of solid waste.
+Use of RPE is documented for many of the short-term measurements listed above, i.e., measuring/weighing of solids and bath make-up/additions.